 In 2023 we expect total MS revenue will continue to decline as a result of increasing competition for many of our MS products in both the U.S. and rest of world markets.
-We are also aware of a potential biosimilar entrant of TYSABRI that may enter the U.S. and European markets in 2023, which received a positive CHMP opinion in the E.U. in July 2023.
+We are also aware of a biosimilar entrant of TYSABRI that was approved in the U.S. in August 2023 and the E.U. in September 2023.